What is Marfan syndrome?

 • Perform activities at a non-strenuous pace

-• Choose an activity you enjoy that you can perform 4–5 times per week for 30 minutes at a time
+• Choose an enjoyable activity that can be performed 4–5 times per week for 30 minutes at a time

-• Stay at an aerobic level of work (a level where you are not breathing hard and you could easily carry on a conversation during the activity)
+• Stay at an aerobic level of work (not breathing hard, could easily carry on a conversation during the activity)

 • Consider traditional yoga for relaxation and stress reduction

-• When choosing an activity, avoid the three C’s: competition, collision, and contact.
+• When choosing an activity, the three C’s: competition, collision, and contact, should be avoided.
 Exercises to avoid include:

-• Intense isometric exercises (where you contract specific muscles without moving, such as weightlifting, pullups, pushups, planking or wall sits, or those leading to muscle fatigue or straining).
+• Intense isometric exercises (where specific muscles are contracted without moving, such as weightlifting, pullups, pushups, planking or wall sits, or those leading to muscle fatigue or straining).

-• Exercise to the point of exhaustion where you are not able to catch your breath and are unable to speak
+• Exercise to the point of exhaustion (breathless, unable to speak)

-How does Marfan syndrome affect my ability to start a family?
+How does Marfan syndrome affect one’s ability to start a family?

-• You should discuss pregnancy risks with your doctors before considering pregnancy
+• Pregnancy risks should be discussed with doctors before considering pregnancy

-• Even if your aorta is not significantly enlarged, you should be monitored closely during pregnancy and early after delivery
+• Even if the aorta is not significantly enlarged, an individual should be monitored closely during pregnancy and early after delivery

 • The risk of serious aortic events such as tear (aortic dissection) is higher if the aorta is bigger than 4.0 cm.

-• You should know the symptoms of acute aortic dissection; during pregnancy, aortic dissection may occur even when the aorta is not enlarged, and can occur several days after delivery
+• Individuals with Marfan syndrome should know the symptoms of acute aortic dissection; during pregnancy, aortic dissection may occur even when the aorta is not enlarged, and can occur several days after delivery

-If you have an artificial aortic valve, you should talk to your doctor about the risks of warfarin on the developing fetus.
-If you have had aortic root surgery, your risks during pregnancy may be lower.
+If someone with Marfan syndrome has an artificial aortic valve, they should talk to their doctor about the risks of warfarin on the developing fetus.
+If they have had aortic root surgery, their risks during pregnancy may be lower.
 However, this does not remove all risk since other parts of the aorta can enlarge and tear (dissect) related to pregnancy.

 Delivery should be by the least stressful method possible.
-We do not yet know whether a controlled vaginal delivery or a Cesarean section (C-section) is less stressful for women with Marfan syndrome.
-You and your doctors should talk about the best delivery method for you.
-It is important you work with doctors who are familiar with Marfan syndrome.
+We do not yet know whether a controlled vaginal delivery or a Cesarean section (C-section) is less stressful for people with Marfan syndrome.
+A pregnant person should talk with their doctors should talk about the best delivery method .
+It is important to work with doctors who are familiar with Marfan syndrome.
 C-section is not absolutely necessary because of Marfan syndrome, but may be indicated for any of the usual reasons that would apply to any pregnancy.
-If possible, you may want to try to have children earlier in life and when the aorta is not enlarged.
+If possible, individuals with Marfan syndrome may want to try to have children earlier in life and when the aorta is not enlarged.

-Certain medications you take cannot be used during pregnancy as they increase the risk of birth defects and fetal loss.
+Certain medications cannot be used during pregnancy as they increase the risk of birth defects and fetal loss.
 These include:

 • Angiotensin converting enzyme inhibitors (such as enalapril or captopril)